aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/epub-converter/epub-to-pdf/_index.md

     }
 {{< /highlight >}}

-The ConvertEPUB(Stream, PdfSaveOptions, ICreateStreamProvider) method takes the conversion source, options, instance of MemoryStreamProvider, which will be used to get an output stream, and performs the conversion operation.
+The ConvertEPUB(`Stream`, `PdfSaveOptions`, `ICreateStreamProvider`) method takes the conversion source, options, instance of MemoryStreamProvider, which will be used to get an output stream, and performs the conversion operation.

 {{% alert color="primary" %}}